-Third, in reality a user may only have rough knowledge of its future computing demands, so the broker's demand estimate may not be accurate.
-However, the users face exactly the same situation when purchasing directly from the cloud.
-In this case, they can still benefit from a broker that uses the Online strategy, which does not rely on future information.
+Second, in reality a user may only have rough knowledge of its future demands, so the broker's demand estimate may not be accurate.
+In this case, they can still benefit from a broker that uses the online strategy, which does not rely on future information.
+After all, these users will face exactly the same situation when purchasing directly from the cloud.

-Furthermore, in our simulation, we consider the case that the broker rewards all cost savings to users as price discounts.
+Finally, in our simulation, we consider the case that the broker rewards all cost savings to users as price discounts.
 In reality, the broker can turn a profit by taking a portion of the savings as profit or through a commission.